 Professional background and selected works

-Marlena has been in the game industry for four years.
-At Schell Games, Marlena's game design work has largely focused on virtual reality, augmented reality, location-based entertainment, and other emerging technologies.
+Marlena has been in the game industry for seven years and has shipped six publicly available games.
+At Schell Games, Marlena's game design work was largely focused on virtual reality, augmented reality, location-based entertainment, and other emerging technologies.
 Marlena has been project and design director on small to mid-sized projects.
 Their day-to-day work includes level design, systems design, UX, narrative design, and frequent collaboration with developers in other disciplines.

 In addition to their work at Schell, Marlena works on indie games in their free time.
 Most recently, they have been working on Tavernlight, a narrative-first tavern management game, with their partner, Patrick Jalbert.

 Writings on game design + the games industry

 Marlena writes articles about game design, virtual reality, things to keep in mind when looking to get into the games industry, and lessons learned from running an indie creator community.
 Many of these articles were based on content from talks that they gave at industry conferences like GDC and ECGC.
 Most of the posts below are cross-posts from Medium or the Schell Games company blog.

 Indie Creator Community